costacomputerguy/site/exampleSite/content/english/_index.md

   about_item:
   - image: images/about/about-1.png
     subtitle: Technical Help
-    title: Will over 20 years working in IT services we can assist with getting you sorted
+    title: With over 20 years working in IT services we can assist with getting you sorted
     content: If its a hardware or software issue we can locate and fix the majority of issues.
 Anything we cant sort we can advise of the best approach to resolve